 For an optimal view of our website, please rotate your tablet horizontally.

-Flanking aisles with columns created a narrow corridor around which the podium could be circumambulated in ritual procession, while the inner walls of the chamber, painted in vibrant colors and adorned with elaborate moldings, featured shallow niches for the display of objects and gifts offered to the goddess.
+The inner walls of the chamber, painted in vibrant colors and adorned with elaborate stucco moldings, featured shallow niches for the display of cult objects and gifts offered to the goddess.
 Findings and calculations indicate that originally there was a second floor.
 The walls of the colonnaded second story would have had windows.

 © Texts and photos are protected by copyright.